Buy Your Guns Before Bill C-71 New Criminalizations Start Next Week, CSAAA Says

 Why It Matters

-As TheGunBlog.ca reported last week, new prohibitions of Bill C-71 (2019) take effect on May 18:
+As TheGunBlog.ca was first to report last week, the new prohibitions of Bill C-71 (2019) take effect on May 18:

 - It will be a crime for you to buy, sell or give away any so-called “Non-Restricted” rifle or shotgun without first requesting and getting explicit permission for the transfer from the Registrar of Firearms at the Royal Canadian Mounted Police – Canadian Firearms Program.